PopsicleTreehouse/GetZoomLink/README.md

     cd src
     python3 GetZoomLink.py

+Some configuration is necessary: if yearly schedule changes, then you need to update dates.json manually.
+If the minimum day is only applicable to grades under or above, you need to update dates.json manually.

+Note that this is likely going to be patched in the future

 ## Issues

 If you're having any problems just open up an issue on the [Github Repository](https://github.com/PopsicleTreehouse/GetZoomLink/issues).